amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 {: .callout}

-To confirm that this has gone down in the way that we imagined, we can use the print statement to ensure that our list contains Quicktime (and only Quicktime) file paths:
+To confirm that this has gone down in the way we imagined, we can use the print statement to ensure that our list contains Quicktime (and only Quicktime) file paths:

 ~~~
 mov_list